INFORMATION Exam format

 Accommodations

-If you have a recognized and medically diagnosed condition or disability, you can apply for accommodations that address any special needs you have (e.g. if you are visually impaired, you can write exams with larger print; if you are unable to write with a pen, you can use a computer to write your exam).
+If you have a recognized and medically diagnosed condition or disability, you can apply for accommodations that address any special needs you have (e.g., if you are visually impaired, we can provide an exam with larger font).
 To do so, please ask the Examinations Department for an Accommodation Request Form.
-Send us your request, with up-to-date supporting documents by the registration deadline for the exam session in question.
+Send us your request, with up-to-date supporting documents by email.

 Language